- Home

 If you begin speaking English out of the blue, people may not notice you’re addressing them—or they might be startled and step away.

-“Sumimasen” works in situations similar to “Excuse me” in English.
+The word “Sumimasen” can be used in similar situations to “Excuse me” in English.